pranavpeter2050/community/README.md

 - `beforeDestroy()` hook is triggered just before we leave a page.
 Hence this is used to *disable" camera when user leaves the camera page.
 See `CameraPage: line 159`.
 - We can get the user's location (Latitude & Longitude) using the `geolocation API`.
 See `CameraPage: line 155`.
 - We pass the latitude &longitude we got from above into a `geocode API` to get user's city/country etc. See `CameraPage: line 155`.
 Check *Geocode.xyz* in Reference section.
+- Quasar has a in-built plugin to help show *Dialogs* to the user.
+Read more [here](https://quasar.dev/quasar-plugins/dialog)

 ## Reference